 Jennie Jewitt-Harris’ work explores the formation of visual memories, and how these can influence and shape us.
-She uses natural objects as metaphors for the passing of time and impact of experiences explored through a combination of collage, drawing, painting and stereo-photography.
+Combining her backgrounds in medicine, psychology and art she tackles complex and difficult subjects through her art, including issues such as organ donation and PTSD.
+She explores the passing of time and impact of experiences through a combination of collage, drawing, painting and stereo-photography.

 This is a clever artist… There’s a degree of control, a mastery of handling to the point of delicacy that holds her work together along with your attention.
 It’s no mistake her collages are not square or rectangular edged.
 They make their own sinewy forms, hanging as they grow it would appear but surely manipulated by her into shapes like organs, pieces that might all fit together and work as one.

 Is there a Frankenstein’s monster thing going on there?
 That’s perhaps too dark a description and doesn’t necessarily fit with the lightness and humour I also see in her work.
 It will again be her own history in medicine coming forward and if that’s the case, Good!
 She’s using it well.
 I like the work a lot.
 Easy for me to admire how her pieces go together and easy for me to get excited about the next stages they’ll go through.
 I’m already looking forward to their next episode.